Skip to main content

 Region 2: Willamette Valley and Northwest Oregon (Corvallis, Benton, Linn)

-This project aims to ensure a safe and earthquake ready bridge over the Willamette River on eastbound OR 34.
+This project aims to ensure a safe and earthquake-ready bridge over the Willamette River on eastbound OR 34.

-Banner image: Building a modern transportation system to help Oregon’s communities and economy thrive.
-During construction, Give yourself more time -try a new way or mode to get there or take a different route!
+Banner: Slow down, in the work zone it could save lives.
+Building a modern transportation system to help Oregon’s communities and economy thrive.
+During construction, Give yourself more time, try a new way or mode to get there or take a different route.

 Impacts